ATProtocol-Community/atprotocommunitywiki/working-groups/indiesky.md

 ## Moderation

 Jurisdictional or mission aligned moderation, and the possibility to not have Bluesky Default Moderation, would be the features provided.

+Related, account level banning is distributed with a message (citation needed, and separate mod services may ban for separate reasons).
+For server level blocks, [PDS Banlist](/wiki/reference/pds-banlist) needs an approach to sharing.

 ## Feeds